raganwald/raganwald.github.com/_posts/2026-02-15-nuralagus-rex.md

     D7-->F7-->Empty7
 </div>

-### cycles in linked lists

-It is possible to create a digraph of nodes that does not match the definition of a well-formed linked list.
+Trivially, every node in a digraph is the head of some linked list.

+### cycles

+Not all linked lists end with `Empty`.
 For example, a chain of one or more nodes that links back to its head forms a cycle:

 <div class="mermaid">
   graph LR